Opal is the mid-season jacket you slip on without thinking… yet it always makes a little impression

 You can wear it open, buttoned (6 buttons), or belted, thanks to a system of eyelets at the waist to thread a cord through.

-Between its flap pockets, double topstitching, and well-thought-out seams, Opal ticks all the boxes of a pattern as pleasant to sew as to wear.
+Between its printed flap pockets, double topstitching, and well-thought-out seams, Opal ticks all the boxes of a pattern as pleasant to sew as to wear.

 By sewing Opal, you will learn to: